jessicalynnhoughton/wyscout-player-embeddings/README.md

 European football player embedding analysis using LSTM on the publicly available Wyscout dataset.

 This project was completed with equal contribution from Jessica Houghton and Sasha Yousefi, along with mentorship from Vitor Lopes, the Director of Applied Research at Real Madrid Club de Fútbol.
+Please do not hesitate to contact @jessyhoughton@gmail.com and @sashayousefi@gmail.com for comments and questions about this project.

 ## How Can Player Vectors Help Real Madrid and other football clubs?
 - Enhanced scouting capabilities: Real Madrid can specifically target